 Want more practice?

-If you are a Green Seattle Forest Steward or ‘Dedicated Volunteer’ check out the monthly trainings to keep your plant identification and technical skills sharp.
+If you are a Green Seattle Forest Steward or ‘Dedicated Volunteer’ check out the available trainings to keep your plant identification and technical skills sharp.
 For those who want to practice plant identification for continuing education or private property projects, several local organizations offer classes.
 Consider classes and events through Seattle Parks and Recreation, Tilth Alliance, Washington Native Plant Society, or UW Botanic Gardens.